metal3-io/cluster-api-provider-metal3/docs/metrics.md

 The `result` label indicates the outcome of an operation:

 - `success` - Operation completed successfully
-- `error` - Operation failed with an error
+- `error` - Operation failed with a returned error or a translated `baremetal.ReconcileError`

+Normal requeues are recorded as successful reconciliations unless they are caused by a translated `baremetal.ReconcileError`.

 ### Error Type Labels